sinedied/pi-midi-host/README.md

 1. `connect <BT_ADDRESS>` if connection did not work
 1. `exit`

+## Network access

+You can SSH to the device without knowing its IP adress using `ssh pi@midihub.local` after initial setup.

 ## Credits

 Most of this work was based on instructions from [this post](https://neuma.studio/rpi-midi-complete.html).